The Best Telescope For Beginners

 The Terms You Need to Know

 I have been immersed in amateur astronomy for so long that I often forget to slow down when rhyming off the technical terms associated with telescopes.
-The following list of telescope terms must be comprehended to understand why I think a Dobsonian reflector is the best choice for beginners.
+The following list of telescope terms must be understood to comprehend why I believe a Dobsonian reflector is the best choice for beginners.

 The most important features of the telescope you need to understand are: